 Dr. Jennifer Steiner is a board certified clinical health psychologist, founder of Beyond the Body Health Psychology Services, LLC, Co-Director of Center for Mental Health & Aging's Continuing Education Program, Adjunct Faculty at Emory School of Medicine, Board Member of the Georgia Psychology Association Board of Directors, Co-Chair of the Continuing Education Committee for Georgia Psychological Association, and Member of the Committee on Health Psychology and Integrated Practice.

 Dr. Steiner is one of the first board-certified clinical health psychologists in the state of Georgia (certification received in 2018).
 Dr. Steiner received her PhD in clinical psychology with an emphasis in health psychology from Purdue University.

 She has worked with over 1200 individuals with chronic pain over 10+ years.
 Dr. Steiner was previously employed as the primary pain psychologist for the Atlanta VA Healthcare System for 6+ years.
 Dr. Steiner has also published multiple peer reviewed articles on the impact of chronic pain on mental health, psychological correlates of chronic pain, and psychological interventions for those with chronic pain.
 Dr. Steiner's research and clinical practice focuses on chronic pain and interventions for chronic pain.

 Learn more about Dr. Steiner here:

-Participants will have their participation registered through Center for Mental Health & Aging.
-This program is available for continuing education (CE) credit after the following steps have been successfully completed:
+Participants will have their participation registered through the Center for Mental Health & Aging.
+To earn continuing education (CE) credits you must complete the following steps for on demand/pre-recorded courses::